AdaCore/ada-spark-rfcs/README.rst

 ---------------

-The process to add a feature to the language starts by merging an RFC into the RFC repository as an RST file.
+The process to add a feature to the language starts by merging an RFC into the RFC repository as a RST file.
 At that point the RFC is considered alive.
 It does not necessarily mean that it will get implemented, but that it is amongst those that are considered for addition.

 Here is the process to get an RFC into alive state:

-- Fork the RFC repo
+- Fork this repository.

-- Copy rfc-template.rst to considered/rfc-my-feature.rst (where "my-feature" is
+- Copy ``rfc-template.rst`` to ``considered/rfc-my-feature.rst`` (where
-  descriptive).
+  ``my-feature`` is descriptive).

 - Fill in the RFC.
 This part of the process is the most important.
 RFCs that do not present convincing arguments, demonstrate impact of the design on the rest of the language, will have less chances of being considered.
 Don’t hesitate to get help from people sharing your mindset about a feature.